 Preparation for an interview is paramount.
 You’ll not only need to research the company in question and think of possible questions.
 Dressing properly is essential to stand out.
 Whatever the position, you must show up clean and well-dressed.

-You should try your interview clothes on in advance to ensure they fit you well.
+You should try your interview outfits on in advance to ensure they fit you well.
 Check your clothes for stains and polish your shoes.
 Needless to say, you must iron the whole attire.

 What should males wear on their first day at work when the dress code is business casual?